When you deploy Kubernetes, you get a cluster.

 replicas field is unsatisfied).

-Master components can be run on any machine in the cluster.
-However, for simplicity, set up scripts typically start all master components on the same machine, and do not run user containers on this machine.
+Control Plane components can be run on any machine in the cluster.
+However, for simplicity, set up scripts typically start all Control Plane components on the same machine, and do not run user containers on this machine.
 See Building High-Availability Clusters for an example multi-master-VM setup.

 The API server is a component of the Kubernetes control planeThe container orchestration layer that exposes the API and interfaces to define, deploy, and manage the lifecycle of containers. that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.